neilb/CPAN-Changes-File/spec.md

  * The content is assumed to be UTF-8
  * Releases should be listed in date order, most recent to oldest.

+## Parsing

+This section will describe the API for a Changes parser.

+We could have a convention for supporting multiple formats, as long as there's a parser available for your format, and you note the format in your Changes file.

+    # format: Fruity

+If the format isn't mentioned, then we'd assume the 'default' / 'standard' format.
+If a format is given, then we'd look for `CPAN::Changes::Parser::Fruity`, or somesuch.

+All the parsers would support the same interface.
+So if you want your own mad format, as long as you're prepared to write a parser, then you can have a conformant Changes file that people can work with.

+But is this overkill?
+Are there people who really can't see the above format working for them?